-In public works, everyone is required to serve a Preliminary Notice except the general contractor (direct contractor), workers working for wages, and those with direct contact with the general contractor.
-So, first tier subcontractors who have a direct contact with the general contractor do not have to serve a Preliminary Notice as a prerequisite to a Stop Payment Notice on a public work.
-The reason is that first tier subcontractors are known to the owner through the bid of the direct contractor on the project.
-Second tier subcontractors or material/equipment suppliers have to serve the Preliminary Notice.
+In public works, everyone is required to serve a Preliminary Notice except the general (direct contractor). contractor workers working for wages, and those with direct contact with the general contractor.
+So, firsttier subcontractors who have a direct contact with the general contractor do not have to serve a Preliminary Notice as a prerequisite to a Stop Payment Notice on a public work.
+The reason is that first-tier subcontractors are known to the owner through the bid of the direct contractor on the project.
+Second-tier subcontractors or material/equipment suppliers have to serve the Preliminary Notice.